-Similar to a request, a response packet has a single header word containing the command status and response data word count.
+Similar to a request, a response packet has a single header word containing the command status and response data byte count.
 Following the header is the optional response data.
-As with requests, the total size must be word aligned.
+As with requests, the total size must be word aligned, and the two least-significant bits of data\count must be zero.